 According to the author of The Industries of the Future, Alec Ross, cyber security has become one of the most secure career options in the job market.
 Cyber security is no longer restricted to the IT departments – it is now addressed across all departments within an organisation.
 Therefore, companies are looking for professionals with a skillset that goes beyond IT and security.

 Seven percent of Australia’s GDP by 2020 will be contributed by digital technologies, indicating a rapid growth in employment for cyber security professionals.
 This digital transformation is slowly penetrating into a number of industries who see their potential for application commercially into their business and operations.
 Due to this, the demand for professionals in the ICT sector is forecasted to see an exponential rise in the near future.
+So if you are looking to work in an industry that is evolving and in need of trained professionals, gaining skills in cyber security is smart career move and will increase your short term and long terms career prospects.

-2. Can I transition to Cyber Security coming from a Non-technical background?
+2. Can I transition to Cyber Security coming from a non-technical background?

 Absolutely!
 Many cyber security experts who are acing their jobs right now come from non-technical backgrounds such as literature, psychology, arts and pre-med.
 To be successful in cyber security one must have a strong passion to learn how technology and people work.
 It is not always about hacking computers or breaking things, if you love and have the willingness to understand technology, you can go a long way in the cyber security space.